Kenykern/Textchan/README.md

 You also may change `config.json` to how you wish

 ## Creating a Board
-To create a board, run `mongo` , enter `use textchan`, then use the following template to create the board: `db.boards.insert({code: "a", name: "Anime", description: "Talk about anime"})`
+To create a board, login to the admin panel at `http://yoururl/admin/login`, supply the password as specified in `config.json` as `staffPassword`, and you will be presented with the admin panel.
+From there, fill out the "Create Board" form with your wanted data.